mess110/servuscoin/README.md

 # ServusCoin

-Every time there was a decision to take, I took the one which took least time to implement while offering what was needed.
+Every time there was a decision to take, I took the one which took least time to implement.

-## Features

-* Generate private and public key (singing and veryfing)
-* QR Code Scanner
+At the moment there is an infinte supply of ServusCoins, this might change once all security and scaling considerations are taken into account

 ## Roadmap

-## TODO

-import key

-Choose deployment option
-Host wallet
-Host node
-Select pool (default hardcoded)
-Setup WebRTC wallet
+### Scaling

+* Persist blockchain
+* Announce transactions

+### Security

-Take care of longest chain possible hijack (not sure) Persist blockchain
+* Take care of longest chain possible hijack (not sure)

+### Nice to have

+* import key
+* Select pool (default hardcoded)
+* Setup WebRTC wallet
-Credits
+ * Credits
-Documentation
+ * Documentation

 ## Quick start